Duke Xian of Jin: Conquests of Yu and Guo

 The neighboring State of Guo frequently attacked the border of Jin.
 Duke Xian wished to overthrow Guo, but needed passage through the State of Yu (虞國), which was allied with Guo, to do so.
 On the advice of his officer, Xun Xi (荀息), Duke Xian sent beautiful women to the Duke of Guo and a beautiful young man to the Duke of Yu with instructions to distract the rulers from government affairs.
 At the same time, men were sent to cause trouble on Guo's northern border.

 As expected, officials in Guo blamed Duke Xian for the new trouble they were encountering on the northern border.
 Feigning insult, Duke Xian sent officer Xun Xi to the State of Yu to request passage so that they could avenge the insult.
 Bringing gifts of jade and horses, Xun Xi arrived in the State of Yu to request passage.
 Under the influence of his new beloved, the Duke of Yu immediately agreed, over the protestations of his own official, Gong Zhiqi (宮之奇).
 Gong Zhiqi described the relationship of Yu and Guo with the Chinese proverb "The teeth are cold when the lips are lost" (唇亡齿寒 (Chún Wáng Chǐ Hán)).
 He told the Duke of Yu that if Guo were conquered, Yu would be next.
 The Duke of Yu ignored his warning and Gong Zhiqi secretly left the state of Yu, foreseeing its destruction.

-In 658 BC, the 19th year of his reign, Duke Xian of Jin sent his general Li Ke (里克) and his officer Xun Xi to attack the State of Guo during the reign of Duke Chou of Guo (虢公醜).
+In 658 BC, the 19th year of his reign, Duke Xian of Jin sent his general Li Ke and his officer Xun Xi to attack the State of Guo during the reign of Duke Chou of Guo (虢公醜).
 Ever more favorable to Jin, the Duke of Yu assisted in the invasion.
 He sent his own army to capture Xiayang Pass (下陽關) for Jin, under the ruse that his army was there to subdue the rebellious Quanrong tribe.